so1omon563/terraform-aws-s3/README.md

 Creates an S3 bucket using configuration resources introduced in provider version 4.0.

-Can specify CORS and lifecycle policies as well as basic replication configuration, including creating an OAI for CloudFront.
+Can specify CORS and lifecycle policies, including creating an OAI for CloudFront.

 This module enables encyption (either AES256 or KMS) and versioning by default.